 “Binding off” is the process of removing stitches from the needle.
-Sometimes you’ll see binding off referred to as “casting off.”
+Sometimes you’ll see it referred to as “casting off.”
 They’re the same!
-Make sure to be nice and loose when you bind off in order to avoid a taut edge.
-Some people even bind off with a larger needle to ensure a relaxed bind off edge.
-Here is how to bind off in knit stitch…
+One important tip to keep in mind when you’re binding off is to do it loosely in order to avoid a taut edge.
+Some people even use a larger needle to ensure a relaxed bind off edge.
+Here’s our Basic Bind Off Tutorial where we show you how to bind off in knit stitch…

 Basic Bind Off | Purl Soho